 How to get there

 The location of Pu Luong makes the path to get there quite difficult for all kinds of transportation.
-Pu Luong Nature Reserve is located about 25 kilometers away from Cuc Phuong National Park, connected to the tail of the park by two ranges of lime-stone running in parallel, in between are valleys of rice fields.
+Pu Luong Nature Reserve is located about 25 kilometres away from Cuc Phuong National Park, connected to the tail of the park by two ranges of lime-stone running in parallel, in between are valleys of rice fields.
 On the north, Pu Luong is conterminous to Mai Chau, Tan Lac and Lac Son districts of Hoa Binh province.
 The south of Pu Luong Nature Reserve is bounded by Ma River.

-Motorbike is the best means for Pu Luong because the road is rather winding, steep and dangerous for car.
+Motorbike is the best means for Pu Luong because the road is rather winding, steep and dangerous for the car.

 What to see

 Pu Luong peak

 On an altitude of 1700 meters above the sea, Pu Luong peak would be a great hike for those who love exploring.
 The hike can take you about 5 or 6 hours, passing through stunning valley fields, wonderful terraced rice fields and the idyllic hamlet of ethnic minorities.
 The top isn’t a great site to take in the scenery: the stone marker on the top is covered by trees and the view isn’t very grandiose (you still can see the lovely sight of the valley).
 It’s also a wonderful site to pitch your tent and enjoy the nature.